 CODESOFT, SENTINEL, and TEKLYNX CENTRAL support many tag types available in RFID-capable printers from a variety of manufacturers, including GS1 Electronic Product Code (EPC) Gen2 standard + ISO 18000-6C (Previously EPC Class 1) I-CODE, Tag-It, My-d, TagSys, and Picotag.

-Check out our eBook, Gain Efficiencies with RFID Labeling, to learn more about how leveraging RFID technology in labeling can help you gain efficiencies.
+Check out our eBook, Gain Efficiencies with RFID Labeling, to learn more about how leveraging RFID technology in labeling can help you gain efficiency within the omnichannel supply chain.

 With the adoption of omnichannel distribution comes increased consumer demand for speedy delivery times.
 No matter what channel purchases are made through, most customers want to receive same-day pickup or delivery the day after placing the order, or two days later at most.
 Meeting consumer demands depends on vast supply chains made up of contract manufacturers, suppliers, warehousing providers, and distribution specialists working well together.